mhayes853/swift-operation/README.md

 ```

 > [!NOTE]
 > You typically don't need to use all of the above modifiers unless you want to override the default behavior.
-The default initialization of a `OperationClient` instance will automatically add these modifiers to your queries when you use the library in conjunction with your preferred technology.
+The default initialization of an `OperationClient` instance will automatically add these modifiers to your queries when you use the library in conjunction with your preferred technology.

 From here, there are a variety of ways that you can proceed depending on what technologies you're using.
 The library natively supports observing queries with the following technologies:
 - SwiftUI